alec-deason/ihme-python-course/basic_python_exercises/topics/01_basic_syntax/01_arithmetic/README.md

 Exercise C:

-sum of all perfect squares less than a specified limit.
+Calculate the count and sum of all perfect squares less than a specified limit.